MicrosoftDocs/learn/learn-pr/azure/create-data-visualizations-using-azure-databricks-and-power-bi/includes/3-complete-labs-in-azure-databricks.md

 1. A folder named after the archive should appear.
 Select that folder.
 1. The folder will contain one or more notebooks that you'll use in completing this lab.

 To complete the exercise, continue working within your Azure Databricks workspace and open the new `07-Visualization` folder.
-Within the folder, you will find `Python`, `Scala`, and `Spark` subfolders.
+Within the folder, you'll find `Python`, `Scala`, and `Spark` subfolders.
 Choose which of these languages you prefer to use, open the corresponding folder and then the `01-Querying-Files` notebook.
-Follow the instructions within the notebook, until you have completed the entire notebook.
+Follow the instructions within the notebook, until you've completed the entire notebook.

-> Note: You will find corresponding notebooks within the `Solutions` subfolder.
+> Note: You'll find corresponding notebooks within the `Solutions` subfolder.
 These contain completed cells for exercises that ask you to complete one or more challenges.
 Refer to these if you get stuck or simply want to see the solution.

 ## Complete the following notebooks

 1. **01-Querying-Files** - This notebook contains some basic visualization using built-in functions and DataFrames .
-1. **02-Exploratory-Data-Analysis** - In this notebook you perform basic exploratory aalysis on a sample dataset to prepare it for some advanced visualization in next notebooks.
+1. **02-Exploratory-Data-Analysis** - In this notebook you perform basic exploratory analysis on a sample dataset to prepare it for some advanced visualization in next notebooks.
 1. **03-Power-BI** - In this notebook you connect your Databricks cluster to Power BI and create visualization using Power BI tools.
 1. **04-Matplotlib** - In this notebook you use Matplotlib to create custom visualization for your data.

-After you have completed the notebooks, return to this screen and continue to the next step.
+After you've completed the notebooks, return to this screen and continue to the next step.